hill-n-dale/info/README.md

 ### Images

 * Background for front splash page
   * (We could potentially do an aerial shot of spokane washington)
+  * Otherwise would need a high resolution nice looking shot similar to the one we currently have in place.
 * Slideshow slides of interior
 * Floor plans
   * Not sure if we can have "Apartment Guide" content
   * May need to produce this content

-## Content on website

- * Floor plans
- * contact us
- * Photos of interior
- * Property info
- * Fill out an application

 ## Accounts created:

  * wix.com